Solid-state relay

 They are generally used in systems where PLCs or microcontrollers cannot provide the required power management capability.

-It is a competitive product category to electromechanical relays and other switching methods.
+This is a competitive product category to electromechanical relays and other switching methods.

-There are two SSR technologies:
+There are two SSR relay technologies:

 • Optoelectronic solid-state relays :